teamdigitale/pdnd-ckan-solr/README.md

 ## What is the Data & Analytics Framework (DAF)?

-More informations about the DAF can be found on the [Digital Transformation Team website](https://teamdigitale.governo.it/it/projects/daf.htm)
+More informations about the DAF -a.k.a.
+Piattaforma Digitale Nazionale Dati (PDND)- can be found on the [Digital Transformation Team website](https://teamdigitale.governo.it/it/projects/daf.htm)

 ## Tools references